CAPTAIN'S MANUAL

 Survival Mechanics

 If your ship is destroyed, you are dead.
 Unless you have an Escape Pod.
 Always keep one in your inventory—it's the only thing that will save your experience and alignment if your ship explodes.
+Escape pods come equipped with a Gravity Scanner by default, so you can still navigate safely while getting back on your feet.

 Chapter 7: Economy & Law